-Crime is most commonly defined as a violation of law that is punishable by the entity responsible for that law Crimes and ethical problems related to computer technology
+- Crime is most commonly defined as a violation of law that is punishable by the entity responsible for that law. - While criminal violations and ethical violations are not identical, there is clearly overlap when laws themselves embody ethical principles.

-Fortunately, computer science itself, like mathematics, is not a fertile area for crime.
+Crimes and ethical problems related to computer technology

-Unfortunately, computer technology is a tool, and like all tools, it can be used for good or for ill.
+- ► Fortunately, computer science itself, like mathematics, is not a fertile area for crime. - ▶ Unfortunately, computer technology is a tool, and like all tools, it can be used for good or for ill.